Efficient optimization of a regional water elevation model with an automatically generated adjoint: Discussion

 \section{Discussion}

 We have presented an adjoint-based optimization of a 2D water elevation model.
 One of our main findings is that for the optimization process to work, the model misfit must be dominated by the control variable, i.e.~bottom friction in this case.
-Otherwise, the optimization process may end up compensating errors due to other sources, e.g.,~by generating artificial friction patterns near the boundary in the case of poor boundary forcings.
+Otherwise, the optimization may end up compensating errors due to other sources, e.g.,~by generating artificial friction patterns near the boundary in the case of poor boundary forcings.
 Consequently, one needs a sufficiently good mesh, bathymetry, boundary conditions and atmospheric forcing.
 The open boundaries should be located sufficiently far away from the domain of interest.
 In addition, a realistic initial condition is crucial for robust optimization.
-Our test runs showed that the model SSH bias in the Baltic Sea reaches an equilibrium in approximately 1 month, and this adjustment period must be excluded from the optimization period.

-The present work is based on a 2D shallow water model.
-As such, our model does not include water density effects, baroclinic processes or wind waves, for example.
+In this work we are using a 2D shallow water model.
+As such, our model does not include water density effects, or baroclinic processes.
+Wind wave effects are also not included.
 Water density difference between the North Sea and the northern Baltic Sea introduces a steady elevation gradient across the Baltic basin.
 Baroclinic processes can be important especially in the Danish Straits where density gradients are strong and fluctuate with in- and outflow events.
 The freshwater outflow in Kattegat/Skagerrak can exhibit baroclinic eddies, which affect local water elevation.
 Wind wave effects are most pronounced under storm conditions and can enhance storm surges via Stokes drift or wave build-up near the coast \cite{kanarik2021}.
-At the open boundary, we are not imposing subtidal SSH variability which can also affect SSH in the North Sea to some extent.
-However, our test runs suggest that including subtidal SSH forcing does not have a significant impact, possibly because the open boundaries are located beyond the shelf break.
-In the deep water, subtidal SSH variability remains relatively small and, on the other hand, our model domain is sufficiently large to permit the generation of storm surges.

-Although water elevation in the Baltic Sea is mainly driven by atmospheric forcing and exchange through the Danish straits, river discharge can also affect local SSH and affect the long-term SSH gradient across the basin.
-In this work, we have used a time-averaged, constant-in-time river discharge from the largest rivers.
-This appears to be sufficient to replicate SSH variability with good accuracy.
+The results indicate, however, that a 2D barotropic model can replicate the majority of the SSH variability with good accuracy.